 In 2015 Elena and Boo released a collection of the wax cylinder recordings made at The Thomas Edison Museum where they were invited by the museum staff to record in front of a live audience as part of a celebration of famous inventor Thomas Edison’s birthday.

-With Demolition String Band or their acoustic duo, the notoriety and critical acclaim among the roots and Americana music scene around their NYC home base and beyond has been earned the honest way — one gig at a time, and Elena and Boo love connecting with fans old and new, everywhere they go.
+With their Demolition String Band or their dynamic duo, the notoriety and critical acclaim among the roots and Americana music scene around their NYC home base and beyond has been earned the honest way — one gig at a time, and Elena and Boo love connecting with fans old and new, everywhere they go.